crodier/software-blog/_posts/2023-09-17-free-online-software-education.md

 Importantly you don't need to be *strong* to work in software.
 You only need to be proficient enough for the task at hand.
-*Strong* implies a mid to senior level engineer which is a hard level to reach and rare in the field.
+*Strong* implies a mid to senior level engineer which is a higher level.

 ### My experience with the materials

-My dear son took most of these courses from age 12 to 16.
+My son (eldest, Chris) took most of these courses from age 12 to 16.
 This required important concentration on his part and at a young age to be doing software.
 I think twelve and thirteen is the most important time to start.
-This way by age 22 any student of engineering will also be proficient in coding; which is basically a necessity to be effective.
+This way by age 22 any student of engineering will also be proficient in coding; which is basically a necessity to be any kind of effective engineer.

-I took great care to curate this list for him at that time, as I wanted it to be as effective usage of both our time as possible.
+I took great care to curate this list as I wanted it to be effective usage of both our time as possible.
-If there are any suggestions for improvement please reach out.

 The courses here are entirely free and self-paced.